 TOUR HIGHLIGHTS

 Visit EPIC The Irish Emigration Museum to explore the story of Irish migration and its impact on Irish-American identity.
-Visit local Famine Memorials and rural villages impacted by the Famine.

 Explore Strokestown Park House and Famine Museum, learning about the Great Famine and the Irish emigration it triggered.